mvolkmann/blog/src/swift/SwiftUI.md

     static let background = Color(hex: 0xf1faff)
 }
 ```

+### Simulator Light/Dark Mode

+There are several ways to switch between light and dark mode in the simulator.

+1. Press cmd-shift-a (easiest).
+2. Open the Settings app, select Developer,
+   and change the "Dark Appearance" toggle.
+3. Apply the following view modifier to the top-most view:
+   `.preferredColorScheme(.dark)` or `.light`
+4. Apply the following view modifier to the top-most view:
+   `.environment(\.colorScheme, .light)` or `.dark`

+### UIColor

 UIKit uses `UIColor` instead of `Color`.
 To create a `UIColor` from a `Color`,